Europe

 Getting between cities

-Intercity movement in Poland works best when you compare the main corridor between Warsaw early and let the strongest mode lead the trip.
+Intercity movement in Poland usually works better if you compare the main corridor between Warsaw early and let the strongest mode lead the trip.
 In some countries that means rail, in others flights or buses, but the route always gets better once one backbone is chosen properly.

 Before you go